Poikilos/EnlivenMinetest/README.md

 * The included minetest.conf recommended for your clients includes the line enable_local_map_saving = true, which will cache the world locally on their machines.
 You can feel free to change that according to your preference.

+## Changes:
+* (2017-02-06) Added optional trm_compassgps so that treasure could include a compass or map from the compassgps mod
+* (2017-02-06) Added optional mods for migrating from cme and from tsm_pyramids to spawners (should allow mods that depend on cme to be installed, and use mobs instead, though no mods in ENLIVEN are known to require cme currently)

 ## Naming conventions:
 * The filenames without extensions
 * The abbreviation "mts" is for minetest server-specific scripts or variables